-REVISION HISTORY
+DOCUMENT REVISION HISTORY

-DOCUMENT CHANGE DESCRIPTION VERSION 5.0 Update of the document containing the following changes: In section 5.2.4 "Future Market Price" updated the Reference Price Origin from 'Future Market Price' to (Fair Market Price') Fair Value .
-In section 1.2 Glossary undated the description regarding Request For Cross functionality 4.0.1 Minor version update with inclusion of a check for Delta-Neutral RFC legs (price legs must be within the collars) in section 7.2.2 RFC Process & Conditions.
-4.0 Final clarifications for the document following go live of Optiq.
-3.1 Clarification of the document containing the following changes: • In sections 4.4.2 "Price Pro Rata (PPR)" and 9.2 "SELF-TRADE PREVENTION (STP)" added notes on interaction of STP with FOK and Minimum quantity orders.
-In section 4.5 "Trading on Strategies Without Implieds" - In Summary clarified the note on rounding rules that apply to Collar calculation for strategies In section 4.9 "Optig lick lable Mechanism" - added clarification for the strategy leg trades Commodities Added section 8.1.1 "Market Making Framework" • In section 12 "Automated Market Reference (AMR)" clarified for use of the Last trading date in the AMR 3.0 Update of the document containing the following changes: In section 1.2 "Glossary" - Request for Execution (RFE) adjusted to be Request for Implied Execution (KFIE) In section 1.5 RELATED DOCOMENTS updated OKE of the Optiq page, added associated documents In section 3.2 The optig fraging Patterns - Re-arranged section to clarify rules used to determine states of instruments for multiple outright legs: Added a note that inter-contract strategies (strategies between different contracts) with exception of Delta-Neutral, are not currently supported by Optig.
-In section 4 "Trading on Optio" - Throughout sub-section - clarified references to Implieds, as Implied prices.
-In section 4.1 added a note that maximum lifetime of GTC and GTD orders is one year. • In section 4.3 "Price Discovery for Outrights without Implieds" - (i) Description of Standard Uncrossing Sequence decoupled from Outrights, (ii) Rules for leg state severity moved to be provided together with similar rules in section 3.2 "The Optiq Trading Patterns".
-In section 4.4 "Continuous Trading Algorithm without Implieds" - (i) In Summary added a note that when applied relevant parameters are provided in referential data.
-In section 4.4.2 Price Pro Rata (PPR) added details of the processing algorithm, minimal pro-rata threshold and a note on interaction with STP In section 4.5 "TRADING ON STRATEGIES WITHOUT IMPLIEDS" - added reference to the Annex 2 for the Exchange Recognized Strategies.
-In section 4.6 "Implied Mechanisms" - Clarified (i) references to Implieds, as Implied prices, (ii) rules for use of use of timestamps in implied prices (ii) wording of rules for Strategy and Component implied prices (iv) Clarified rules for allocation of quantity.
-In section 4.6.3 "Implied Trading Policy" - graph of implieds adjusted to indicate generic Outright and Strategy codes.
-In section 4.7 "Event Driven Implied Matching (EDIM) Model" - Clarified (i) Price discovery in Call Phase with a simpler rule, (ii) Steps of the EDIM Uncrossing Sequence, (iii) triggering and processing of implied In section 4.7.3 "Continuous Trading with EDIM" - Request for Execution (REE) adjusted to be Request for Implied Execution (RFIE): added clarification that Priority order that triggers EDIM uncrossing of a strategy must enter that strategy book.
+DOCUMENT VERSION DATE CHANGE DESCRIPTION 5.1 7 April 2022 Amendments related to: enhancements to STP functionality (section 9.2)interaction between implied orders and Collars (section 4.6) 5.0 7 July 2021 Update of the document containing the following changes: In section 5.2.4 "Future Market Price" updated the Reference Price Origin from 'Future Market Price' to 'Fair Value'.
+In section 7.2 Request For Cross (RFC) updated with the inclusion of RFC and COB book interaction In section 1.2 Glossary updated the description regarding Request For Cross functionality 4.0.1 Minor version update with inclusion of a check for Delta-Neutral RFC legs (price legs must be within the collars) in section 7.2.2 RFC Process & Conditions.
+4.0 14 April 2020 Final clarifications for the document following go live of Optiq.
+3.1 2 December 2019 Clarification of the document containing the following changes: In sections 4.4.2 "Price Pro Rata (PPR)" and 9.2 "SELF-TRADE PREVENTION (STP)" added notes on interaction of STP with FOK and Minimum quantity orders.
+In section 4.5 "Trading on Strategies Without Implieds" - In Summary clarified the note on rounding rules that apply to Collar calculation for strategies In section 4.9 "Optiq Tick Table Mechanism" - added clarification for the strategy leg trades In section 7.2.1 "RFC Algorithms" corrected the table to flag COB inclusion as Not Enabled for Commodities Added section 8.1.1 "Market Making Framework" In section 12 "Automated Market Reference (AMR)" clarified for use of the Last trading date in the AMR 3.0 6 September 2019 in the AMR Update of the document containing the following changes: In section 1.2 "Glossary" - Request for Execution (RFE) adjusted to be Request for Implied Execution (RFIE) In section 1.3 "RELATED DOCUMENTS" updated URL of the Optiq page, added associated documents In section 3.2 "The Optiq Trading Patterns" - Re-arranged section to clarify rules used to determine states of instruments, for multiple outright legs; Added a note that inter-contr strategies (strategies between different contracts) with exception of Delta-Neutral, are no currently supported by Optiq.
+In section 4.1 added a note that maximum lifetime of GTC and GTD orders is one year.
+In section 4.3 "Price Discovery for Outrights without Implieds" - (i) Description of Standa Uncrossing Sequence decoupled from Outrights, (ii) Rules for leg state severity moved to provided together with similar rules in section 3.2 "The Optiq Trading Patterns".